Single-domain antibody: Therapeutic

-Application of various single domain antibodies (Nanobodies) for the prevention and treatment of infection by various highly pathogenic human coronaviruses (HPhCoVs) has been reported.
-The prospects, potency and challenges of deploying Nanobodies to bind and neutralize SARS-CoV-2 and akin have been recently highlighted.
+Application of various single domain antibodies for the prevention and treatment of infection by various highly pathogenic human coronaviruses (HPhCoVs) has been reported.
+The prospects, potency and challenges of deploying nanobodies to bind and neutralize SARS-CoV-2 and akin have been recently highlighted.

 One of the most common causes of nagana – Trypanosoma brucei brucei – can be targeted by sdAbs.
 Stijlemans et al. 2004 succeeded in inducing effective sdAbs from rabbit and Camelus dromedarius by displaying a variable surface glycoprotein antigen to the vertebrates' immune systems using a phage.
 In the future, these therapies will surpass natural antibodies by reaching locations currently unreachable due to natural antibodies' larger size.